 - Fully equipped kitchens are available within BU housing.
 Kitchens are shared between approximately 6-14 students.

-- Students are responsible for budgeting their own cost of meals.
-Board isn’t included in this program.
+- Board is not included in this program.
+Students are responsible for budgeting their own cost of meals.

-- BU London does not have dining hall facilities, but there are ample grocery stores, restaurants, and other amenities in the immediate area surrounding the residences.
+- BU London does not have dining hall facilities, but there are ample grocery stores, restaurants, and other amenities in the immediate areas surrounding the residences.

-- Coin-operated laundry facilities are located in the basements of all residences.
+- Card-operated laundry facilities are located in the basements of all residences.
 Cost of laundry is not included in the program fee.

 - Students have access to the BU London Library for research and printing purposes.
 For recreational and social activities, students may take advantage of the BU London Social Programme as well as the clubs and societies of Imperial College London.